MuqarrabG/Whatsapp-Mockup/README.md

 Each team member in Blue-Orange contributed in different ways and it will be shown below:

-Andrew (Role: Back-end, Task admin)
+Andrew (Roles: Back-end developer, Task admin, GitHub Manager)
 -   Backend json server
 -	Backend Express server
 -	Comment on backend server code